Los Angeles Central Library: Architecture

 Goodhue designed the original Los Angeles Central Library with influences of ancient Egyptian and Mediterranean Revival architecture.
 The central tower is topped with a tiled mosaic pyramid with suns on the sides with a hand holding a torch representing the "Light of Learning" at the apex.
 Other elements include sphinxes, snakes, and celestial mosaics.
 It has sculptural elements by the preeminent American architectural sculptor Lee Lawrie, similar to the Nebraska State Capitol in Lincoln, Nebraska, also designed by Goodhue.
 The interior of the library is decorated with various figures, statues, chandeliers, and grilles, notably a four-part mural by illustrator Dean Cornwell depicting stages of the History of California which was completed around 1933.
 The building is a designated Los Angeles Historic-Cultural Monument, and is on the National Register of Historic Places.

 The 360000 sqft addition, eight stories tall, had a cost of $213.9 million.
 The addition has about the same size as the original building.
 The project included a garage with 940 spaces, an atrium with a glass roof, an auditorium with capacity for 235 people, and a puppet theater.
 Amy Wallace of the Los Angeles Times wrote that "Where the old edifice was cramped, the new is expansive and imaginative".
-Christopher Knight of the Los Angeles Times described the wing as "a major architectural disappointment" but that some of the pieces of art that were commissioned to be installed in the building "partially mitigates the fiasco."
+Christopher Knight of the Los Angeles Times described the wing as "a major architectural disappointment" but wrote that some of the public art commissioned to be installed in the building "partially mitigates the fiasco."

 The expansion included an enormous, eight-story atrium wing dedicated to former mayor Tom Bradley.
 Now, the library contains an area of 538000 sqft, and has nearly 89 mi of shelves and seating for over 1,400 people.